Menci/Tsukasa/README.md

 * TCP Ports
 * UNIX Sockets
 * Tailscale TCP Ports (without Tailscale daemon or TUN/TAP permission!
 This is made possible with [tsnet](https://tailscale.com/kb/1244/tsnet))
+  * Also supports SOCKS5/HTTP proxy feature of `tailscaled`.
   * If you don't use Tailscale features, it won't initialize Tailscale components and just behaves like a local port forwarder.

 It also supports passing the client IP with PROXY protocol (for listening on TCP or Tailscale TCP).